CiscoDevIoT/gateway-python-sdk/README.md

 2. [paho-mqtt](https://eclipse.org/paho/clients/python/): This SDK uses this library to build a MQTT client

 ## Usage
-1. You can use sample code to register GrovePi sensors and simulated sensors to DevIoT.
+1. You can use SDK to register your own sensors and systems to DevIoT.
-2. You can also use SDK to register other sensors and systems to DevIoT.
+2. Use [Starter-ki](https://wwwin-github.cisco.com/DevIoT/gateway-python-starter-kit) to run sample codes

 ## Term